arobinson12/iap-secured-ai-spa/readme.md

 * **Identity & Networking**:
   * An Internal HTTP(S) Load Balancer.
   * Identity-Aware Proxy (IAP) enabled on the Load Balancer backend service.
-  * Google Cloud Identity federated with your corporate IdP (e.g., Okta, Entra ID).
+  * Google Cloud Identity configured for SAML SSO and federated with Okta.
+  * **CRITICAL:** IAP must have **SAML propagation enabled** so that Okta claims are successfully injected into the headers and passed to the backend.
 * **Database & Secrets**:
   * A Firestore Database running in Native Mode.
   * Secret Manager populated with your `GEMINI_API_KEY`, `SLACK_CLIENT_ID`, and `SLACK_CLIENT_SECRET`.